rgriebl/brickstore/installation.md

 Please note that the Debian *Backend* package is a command-line only utility and its only purpose is to generate BrickStore's database.
 It is not usable for anything else.

 ### Ubuntu
-As of version 2023.5.1, BrickStore is also distributed as a Snap via Ubuntu's Snapcraft store: https://snapcraft.io/brickstore
-You should be able to install it straight from the Ubuntu Software Center.
+BrickStore is also distributed as a Snap via Ubuntu's Snapcraft store: https://snapcraft.io/brickstore You should be able to install it straight from the Ubuntu Software Center.

 ### Ubuntu 22.04